czyang/awesome-weather/README.md

 ## Production Preview

-You can access the App via: https://codingmelody.com/awe/ (Sorry my server is running on Linode Japan data center, it may bit slow)
+You can access the App via: https://codingmelody.com/awe/

 ## Install